 Millions of people visit it regularly, and there are a variety of things you can do.
 However, while tourists do most of the things they should do, they also happen to do the things they shouldn’t do.

 This may spoil the trip or lessen the fun that you were having already.
 The Art of Travel recognizes this, and therefore, it has created a list of things you should avoid doing in Mauritius.

 WHOLE DAY BEACHING

 While Mauritius is famous worldwide for its beaches which can make you wish that you had forever to spend there, it isn’t wise to spend an entire day on the beach.
 Being a tropical island, the sun is present on every part of the island throughout the day.

-While sunbathing and getting a tan may feel good in the moment, the UV rays of the sun can damage our skin cells that might even result in skin problems.
+While sunbathing and getting a tan may feel good at the moment, the UV rays of the sun can damage our skin cells that might even result in skin problems.
 Therefore, if you are planning to lie on the beach and enjoy the sun, do take along your sunscreen.

 It is advisable to choose a water-repellent cream; otherwise playing along the beach will make the sunscreen futile.

 Read Next: Top 10 Places To Visit In Mauritius

 Late night bus trips in Mauritius aren’t really a good idea.
 Even locals tend to avoid bus services after 6 pm.
 You would find it hard to travel around the city on public transport late at night.
 Even if you get to where you wanted to go, coming back would only be a hassle.

 Bus companies stop their operation at around 7 pm.
 Therefore, it is wiser to make your daily itinerary likewise.
 Hiring a car and driving yourself would always be the better choice.